 My own non-seeding evolving Tao.

 What if humanity itself can be scientifically understood, as well as intimately under-stood, not only as having evolved FROM the Natural selection of species, but as having ‘escaped’ from evo-ecology’s genetic regulation in the process?
 What if it can be established, with population-evo-ecological evidence and statistical analysis that this ‘destabilising’ speciation event could only have taken place, could only have been allowed, during the unrelenting ecological turbulence of the Pleistocene geological epoch: when coevolution was less important than selection for a shifting physical environment?
-And what if this means, in a strictly applied population-evo-ecology analysis, that the language-driven progressive technology that defines us is no longer fit to take part IN the Natural selection of coevolving species?
+And what if this means, in a strictly applied population-evo-ecology analysis, that the language-driven progressive technology that defines us is no longer fit to take part IN the sexual-selection-driven coevolution of species?

 IV (Pandora’s Box: a true story) 11 Now closely observe, my listener bold: From Learning’s root perched in the branches of Life What genius can rise past the Will that kills The boldest bents for imagination?
 Only you can see a swift-limbed wolf The honey-tree climbing with hungry hold, Or great bear who treks after the leaping deer …and germ lines cut short by such machination.
 12 For partitions opaque against Plagues known to Man Shade also inapposite Curiosity When Knowledge close to its root can sprout, But the means to fulfil its branching must stay.
 Can you see the thin edge of catastrophe?
 For it’s far too late if Nature can: See an age of balance; see Selection intense; See Attention diverted on tipping day; 13 And long days for the sport of Prometheus To topple partitions with sticks and stones, Having dodged the Gaze and torn away form From the Spirit of Genealogy.
 For the tale is deep with fiend-spasms and times Without full council of Nature to ‘see to us’: Dreamers who can’t see beyond our own exploding hopes, While accusing of teleology.
 14 Yet Hope remained, while the lid was lifting Through opportunist whimsy on plains long burdened By drenchings or parchings in the heats of Afrique, In roiling times, when the Hand was withdrawn: That Spellbinder’s Grip on all means hardened; That ‘selection pressure’ so fatefully drifting While Learning-Acquired Structural Tools Found a 'niche' unconstrained by Nature’s command.
 15 Knowledge reached out from the Tree of Life In a time long ago as hands became bark, As teeth became stone and laid hide upon hide; And the walls were pulled down by arms you can’t kill; And the twisting of fingers, and the twisting of heart, Were doubled by tongues to add to the strife This perfect behavioural layer to share In the LAST Niche for bodies with dreamscapes to fill.

 But the work of ‘establishing’ a scientific principle within a larger lay culture has never been a direct consequence of new but inaccessible ideas.
 This has historically been accomplished through the infectious communications of scientifically educated writers, architects and technologists, and by the inter-personal transmissions of scientists themselves.
-And in any case, transmission to the maximally varied interests of a global human population is, in the end, made manifest simple by changes in the way we live: by our designed environment.
+And in any case, transmission of scientific principles to the maximally varied interests of a global human population is, in the end, made manifest simple by changes in the way we live: by our designed environment.